The Great Weapon Battle Master Fighter

 If you’re following this build, you’ve already made that decision.
 We’re a front-line fighter that prefers to wield two-handed heavy weapons.
 There’s only one option that benefits us in this role.
 Take Great Weapon Fighting.

-What this does is it allows you to reroll any damage dice that roll a 1 or 2 on an attack.
+What this does is allow you to reroll any damage dice that roll a 1 or 2 on an attack.
 Of course, you have to take the result even if it’s another 1 or 2, but it’s still a great way to raise your average damage.
 This is part of the reason that I prefer to use a greatsword or maul.

 Second Wind – Level 1